katydecorah/katydecorah.github.io/_posts/code/2015-08-15-lunr-and-jekyll.md

 ## Now search

 And that's how I brought lunr.js to Jekyll.
-You can add some fun stuff, like the number of search results or even play around with the lunr's options to really customized the search.
+You can add some fun stuff, like the number of search results or even play around with lunr's options to really customize the search.

 * Documentation: [lunr.js](http://lunrjs.com/)
 * Demo: [{{site.url}}/search](/search/)